 Can we make a confession?
 Until recently it had been years since we had seen The Changing of the Guard.

-Somehow, this fabulous ceremony has been taking place several times a week, full of pomp and circumstance and we’ve been too busy doing other things to make time to add it to our London itinerary.
+This fabulous ceremony that’s an intrinsic part of London’s fabric, full of pomp and circumstance is one that we’ve been too busy doing other things to make time to add to our London itinerary.
 Facepalm.

-Don’t make the same mistake – whether you’re a first-time tourist or a battle-hardened Londoner, everyone should see the ceremony at least once.
+Don’t make the same mistake – whether you’re a first-time tourist or a battle-hardened Londoner, This is an unmissable London experience.

 If you’re planning to go and see the ceremony (and you totally should), this is what you need to know.